Wildflower

-A wildflower (or wild flower) is a flower that grows in the wild, meaning it was not intentionally seeded or planted.
+A wildflower (or wild flower) is a flower that grows in the wild, rather than being intentionally seeded or planted.
 The term implies that the plant is neither a hybrid nor a selected cultivar that is any different from the native plant, even if it is growing where it would not naturally be found.
 The term can refer to the whole plant, even when not in bloom, and not just the flower.

 "Wildflower" is an imprecise term.
 More exact terms include: